nandac/letterloom/tests/test-invalid-footer/test.typ

-/// Test: Invalid To Address Type
+/// Test: Footer Validation
 ///
 /// Purpose:
-/// Validates that the letterloom function properly handles cases where
+/// Validates that the letterloom function properly handles various footer
-/// the recipient's address field contains invalid data types.
+/// validation scenarios including invalid types, structures, and content.
 ///
 /// Test Scenarios:
 /// 1.
-To address is a number (integer)
+Footer is provided as a string instead of a dictionary structure
 /// 2.
-To address is none/null
+Footer dictionary contains an invalid footer-type value
 /// 3.
-To address is a calculated value (float)
+Footer dictionary contains invalid footer-text type
 ///
 /// Expected Behavior:
-/// The function should panic with a clear error message indicating that
+/// The function should panic with appropriate error messages for each
-/// the recipient's address must be a content block.
+/// validation failure scenario.
 ///
-/// Expected Error:
+/// Expected Errors:
+/// - "panicked with: \"footer element must be a dictionary.\""
+/// - "panicked with: \"footer-type must be one of url, email or string.\""
-/// "panicked with: \"to address must be a content block.\""
+/// - "panicked with: \"footer-text must be a string or content block.\""
 ///
 /// Validation:
-/// Ensures that the validation system correctly identifies type mismatches
+/// Ensures that the footer validation system correctly identifies
-/// in the recipient's address field and provides appropriate error feedback.
+/// structural and content issues in footer data and provides
+/// appropriate error feedback.
 ///
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \